Covid-19: British scientists say new variant spreading more quickly

 “As a result of the rapid spread of the new variant, preliminary modelling data and rapidly rising incidence rates in the South East, the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) now consider that the new strain can spread more quickly.

-“We have alerted the World Health Organization and are continuing to analyse the available data to improve our understanding.
+“We have alerted the World Health Organisation and are continuing to analyse the available data to improve our understanding.

 “There is no current evidence to suggest the new strain causes a higher mortality rate or that it affects vaccines and treatments although urgent work is under way to confirm this,” Prof Whitty said.